parveen-daffodil/au-technology-services/au-technology_services_agreement.md

 ## Failure to pay

 If the Customer fails to pay any amount due under the Agreement more than {{shut off period}}, the Contractor may immediately, at its discretion:
-- charge Client at an interest rate of interest equal to the [ATO GIC Rate](https://www.ato.gov.au/Rates/General-interest-charge-(GIC)-rates/); and
+- charge Client at an interest rate of interest equal to the <a href="https://www.ato.gov.au/Rates/General-interest-charge-(GIC)-rates/">ATO GIC Rate</a>; and
 - suspend the provision of any part of the Services to Client.

 ## Confidentiality